Polymer/old-docs-site/polymer.md

 ### Automatic node finding

-Another useful feature of Toolkit is node reference marshalling.
+Another useful feature of {{site.project_title}} is node reference marshalling.
 Every node in a component's shadow DOM that is tagged with an `id` attribute is automatically referenced in components `this.$` hash.

 For example, the following defines a component whose template contains an `<input>` element whose `id` attribute is `nameInput`.
 The component can refer to the that element with the expression `this.$.nameInput`.